itzalak/cookiecutter-python/README.md

-# Cookiecutter Base
+# Cookiecutter Python

-Simple cookiecutter for my personal projects.
+Simple cookiecutter for my personal python projects.

 Simple and straightforward, no language configuration.